ninabarzh/ipa/content/en/docs/workshops/detect-fakes/deepfake-response-kit.md

 * How can you double-check authenticity calmly?
 * What is your emergency plan for leadership impersonation?

-**Scenario 3 – “She’s lying — I’ve got proof”**
+**Scenario 3 – “She’s lying,  I’ve got proof”**

 An abuser posts a video online claiming the survivor “admitted” to fabricating the abuse.
-The video shows her face and voice — but says things she never said.
+The video shows her face and voice,  but says things she never said.

 * What is the emotional impact on her?
 * How would you investigate the video?